 Pain Relief Pads

 You can use a number of different types of pain relief methods such as soaking your pads in witch hazel and tossing them in the freezer, placing tucks pads on top of your pads, and/or placing some hemorrhoid wipes/pads in just the right spots.
-Here’s a short list of my favorites from Amazon:
+Here’s a short list of my favorites from Amazon (affiliate links):

 Using the bathroom after you give birth is going to be awful.
 That’s why the hospital sends you home with that lovely spritzer bottle so you can give your lady parts a nice dousing with warm water while you go and after.
 You’ll definitely need stool softeners because you certainly won’t want to have to strain and make things that much more painful.
 Don’t forget to invest in some SUPER soft toilet paper – it really makes a world of difference.